Recently I have noticed that a lot of people are confused about the term “open source” in relation to the word “free”.

 Open source software (OSS) is computer software where the underlying source code is made available under a license.
 This can allow individuals and organisations who use the software and to modify it, either to improve the software or adapt it to better meet their needs.

 Open source does not necessarily mean free of charge.
 The term “free” commonly refers to the concept of freedom attached to open source - freedom to modify the source code.
 The Free Software Foundation (FSF) publishes an earlier variation of the definition where it refers to “free software” rather than OSS.
-The FSF definition stresses that “free” software is a matter of liberty with “free” derived from “freedom” (libre), not from “no price” (gratis).
+The FSF definition stresses that “free” software is a matter of liberty with “free” derived from “freedom” (libre) and not from “no price” (gratis).
 The terms open source, free software and free open source software (FOSS) are also often used as is free / libre / open source software (FLOSS).

 There are different licensing models under which FLOSS is made available.
 Generally the licensing conditions are intended to facilitate the ongoing re-use and wide availability of the software.
 In contrast, vendors of closed source, proprietary software provide only executable binary code, and not the human readable source from which that code is derived.
 Proprietary software vendors usually also place very specific limits on redistribution of the software.